+Table 13 gives the Natura 2000 water protected areas objectives in the Western Wales RBD.
+It should be noted that the boundary of some of the Natura 2000 sites cross more than one RBD.
+In these cases the relevant site has been considered in each RBD where the boundaries overlap.
 The default objective for all N2K sites is favourable condition by 2021.
-An extended deadline has been applied where there is robust evidence that 2021 is not achievable.
-For the Dee RBD there are two circumstances where this is the case:
+An extended deadline has only been proposed where we have robust evidence that 2021 is not achievable.
+There are two circumstances where this is the case:

-- Ecological recovery time.
+1. Ecological recovery time.
 A number of sites are still impacted by historical acid deposition.
-Measures to reduce emissions have been implemented and there is UK and local evidence of recovery, however, the objectives are unlikely to be achieved by 2021. - 2.
-Technically infeasible.
-A number of sites are impacted by the presence of invasive non-native species (INNS), for example, American signal crayfish, Himalayan balsam.
-In most cases it is technically infeasible to eradicate the INNS by 2021.
+Measures to reduce emissions have been implemented and there is UK and local evidence of recovery.
+However we do not think objectives will be achieved by 2021.

+2. Technically infeasible.
+A number of sites are impacted by the presence of invasive nonnative species (INNS) (e.g. American signal crayfish, Himalayan balsam).
+In most of these cases it is technically infeasible to eradicate the INNS by 2021.